jmmaa/mizuki/README.md

 # Mizuki

-Mizuki is a tiny javascript library that helps you create your own custom scrollers, carousels, or anything similar.
-It does not have any dependencies and sizes only at `< 1kb`.
+A _tiny_ javascript library to help you in adding behavior for your custom carousels, swipers, or anything similar.

 ### yarn